NyxCipher/SHA-8/Binarys/README_EXE.md

 =====

 This *.rar is here for myself, interested friends, and people who are interested in the project.
-If you trying to play the game, sha8.exe works, but is massivly glitchy!
-You must read my notes inside of the C++ to know how to run the game properly.
-I will not fix this until development progresses further.
+If you are trying to play the game, sha8.exe works, but is glitchy!
+You Should read my notes inside of the C++ to know how to run the game properly.
 Please feel free to compile and play as you wish.
 I am a big supporter of people compiling their own code.

-With ease anyone can code this into an *.exe:

-	fout = "Assembly Code"

-	..."...

-	myfile.open ("BadDecision.bat", ios::in | ios::out | ios::binary);

-	std::ofstream fout(path);

-	system( "start cmd /k \"echo Success & color 0b & prompt Terminal42:\ ../../BadDecision.Bat"" );

-It's Semi-Pseudo Code; It can be dangerous.
-I never download executables for this reason; If I have to option to compile my own code, I damn well do so.
-I hope this does scare you, if not, then take this tip.

-Using a Program: TCPView to watch running processes and online packet acticity.
-If, for example, you open Notepad, and Notepad.exe starts sending & recieving data packets...You've been hit!

-Sorry for my rant.
-As you can tell I feel strongly about security and educating people on security.

 ====